 Fat White Family roll into Glasgow town heralding the release of their new album Serf’s Up.
-Famed for their bleak humour mired with blasts of amplified electronic distortion, Serf’s Up has been touted as a move away from grotty proto punk into the sensual (albeit still a bit grotty) psychedelia.
+Famed for their bleak humour mired with blasts of amplified electronic distortion, Serf’s Up has been touted as a move away from grotty proto-punk into the sensual (albeit still a bit grotty) psychedelia.

 The band open tonight’s set with When I Leave from Serf’s Up.
-This pairs casiotone keyboards, spaghetti western guitars and cooing backing vocals to produce a startling lovelorn sound that could loosely be described as a ballad.
+This pairs Casiotone keyboards, spaghetti western guitars and cooing backing vocals to produce a startling lovelorn sound that could loosely be described as a ballad.

-Though Bobby’s Boyfriend feels underwritten, and one of the best songs on Serf’s Up – Kim’s Sunsets isn’t given an airing, the new songs mostly fit in seamlessly to Fat White Family’s well-established live favourites.
+Though Bobby’s Boyfriend feels underwritten, and one of the best songs on Serf’s Up – Kim’s Sunsets aren’t given an airing, the new songs mostly fit in seamlessly to Fat White Family’s well-established live favourites.
 The low rumbling White Lines influenced bassline of Fringe Runner showcases the new direction, as screaming vocals and dramatic keyboards add a twisted tension to proceedings.

-The malevolent side of Fat White Family is apparent particularly in Feet, a song that refers to feelings of sexual confusion via a narrator who, while entrenched in various fetishes, can only picture a man’s member when he looks at woman.
+The malevolent side of Fat White Family is apparent particularly in Feet, a song that refers to feelings of sexual confusion via a narrator who, while entrenched in various fetishes, can only picture a man’s member when he looks at the woman.
 Feet draws the focus to the odd but captivating way Lias (supporting a bold haircut – bald with ponytail) sings, screeching somehow even more from his nasal capacity than on record.